|

 • respect for individuals.

-• the empowerment of the grassroots within all communities
+• the value of diversity • the empowerment of the grassroots within all communities

 • the power of collective decision making for the common good of all.